Miami cannibal attack: Perpetrator

 Rudy Eugene (February 4, 1981 – May 26, 2012) was born at the Jackson Memorial Hospital in Miami, Florida.
 He was of Haitian descent through his immigrant parents, who divorced months after his birth.
-Eugene never made contact with his father, who died when he was six.
-As a child he attended the Bethel Evangelical Baptist Church with his families on most Sundays.
+Eugene never made contact with his father, who died when Eugene was six.
+As a child he attended the Bethel Evangelical Baptist Church with his family on most Sundays.
 Eugene attended North Miami Beach High School in the 10th and 11th grades, and he played on its football team in the late 1990s.
 At the age of 17, he transferred to North Miami High School.
-After graduating, Eugene acquired money from such sources as selling CDs and jobs at McDonald's and in telemarketing.
+After graduating, Eugene acquired money from different sources, such as selling CDs and jobs at McDonald's and in telemarketing.
 His last known employment was washing cars at a local automobile dealership.
 Eugene had expressed interest in establishing his own mobile car wash business.

 Eugene's marriage, from 2005 to 2008, ended in divorce, with his wife reporting that there had been domestic violence in the relationship.
 The divorce was granted on January 8, 2008, and there were no children from their relationship.
 Eugene was estranged from his ex-wife until his death.